awsdocs/amazon-ecs-developer-guide/doc_source/service_definition_parameters.md

 The short name or full Amazon Resource Name \(ARN\) of the cluster on which to run your service\.
 If you do not specify a cluster, the `default` cluster is assumed\.

 `serviceName`
 The name of your service\.
 Up to 255 letters \(uppercase and lowercase\), numbers, hyphens, and underscores are allowed\.
-Service names must be unique within a cluster, but you can have similarly named services in multiple clusters within a region or across multiple regions\.
+Service names must be unique within a cluster, but you can have similarly named services in multiple clusters within a Region or across multiple Regions\.
+Required: Yes

 `taskDefinition`
-The `family` and `revision` \(`family:revision`\) or full ARN of the task definition to run in your service\.
+The `family` and `revision` \(`family:revision`\) or full Amazon Resource Name \(ARN\) of the task definition to run in your service\.
 If a `revision` is not specified, the latest `ACTIVE` revision is used\.

 `loadBalancers`
 A load balancer object representing the load balancer to use with your service\.
 Currently, you are limited to one load balancer or target group per service\.
 After you create a service, the load balancer name or target group ARN, container name, and container port specified in the service definition are immutable\.